Jean-Pierre Jeunet

 Jean-Pierre Jeunet (/fr/; born 3 September 1953) is a French director and screenwriter.

-Jeunet debuted as a director with the acclaimed 1991 black comedy Delicatessen, collaborating with Marc Caro.
+Jeunet debuted as a director with the 1991 black comedy Delicatessen, collaborating with Marc Caro.
 Jeunet then co-wrote and -directed with Caro again on The City of Lost Children (1995).
 His work with science fiction and horror led him to direct Alien Resurrection (1997), the fourth film in the Alien film series and his first and thus far only American film.
 In 2001, Jeunet achieved his biggest success with Amélie, which won him international acclaim; the film reached BBC's 100 Greatest Films of the 21st Century.

-Jeunet is widely regarded as one of the most influential and important directors in modern French cinema, and his critical and commercial success has earned him two Academy Award nominations.

 Life and career

 Jean-Pierre Jeunet was born in Roanne, France.
 He bought his first camera at the age of 17 and made short films while studying animation at Cinémation Studios.
 He befriended Marc Caro, a designer and comic book artist who became his longtime collaborator and co-director.
 They met at an animation festival in Annecy in the 1970s.

 Together, Jeunet and Caro directed award-winning animations.
 Their first live-action film was The Bunker of the Last Gunshots (1981), a short film about soldiers in a bleak futuristic world.
 Jeunet also directed numerous advertisements and music videos, such as Jean-Michel Jarre's Zoolook (together with Caro).

 Jeunet's films often resonate with the late twentieth-century French film movement cinéma du look and allude to themes and aesthetics involving German expressionism, French poetic realism, and the French New Wave.

 Jeunet and Caro's first feature film was Delicatessen (1991), a melancholy comedy set in a famine-plagued post-apocalyptic world, in which an apartment building above a delicatessen is ruled by a butcher who kills people in order to feed his tenants.

 They next made The City of Lost Children (1995), a dark, multi-layered fantasy film about a mad scientist who steals children's dreams so that he can live indefinitely.
 The success of The City of Lost Children led to an invitation to direct the fourth film in the Alien series, Alien Resurrection (1997).
 This is where Jeunet and Caro ended up going their separate ways, as Jeunet believed this to be an amazing opportunity whereas Caro was not interested in working on a big-budget Hollywood movie on which he would lack creative control.
 Caro ended up assisting for a few weeks with costumes and set design, but then he decided to start a solo career in illustration and computer graphics.